Memorial to the Women of the Confederacy: 2020 fire

-The building was set on fire at about 1:30 am on May 30, 2020, during the George Floyd protests in Richmond, Virginia, following the murder of George Floyd.
+The building was intentionally set on fire at about 1:30 am on May 30, 2020, during the George Floyd protests in Richmond, Virginia, following the murder of George Floyd.
 Reports from the fire department indicated that damage was limited to the headquarters' façade.
 Windows were broken and fire was set to the curtains hanging in the building's Caroline Meriwether Goodlett Library.
 Flames covered most of the front of the building.
 Nine fire trucks responded and the firefighters were able to extinguish the fire.
 A police line three blocks long protected the firefighting operation.
-The fire was largely contained to the library, but there was extensive smoke and water damage throughout the building and charring on the building's Georgia marble façade.
-Staff reported that all the books in the building's library had incurred some damage and that library shelving had been destroyed.
+The fire was largely contained to the library, but there was some smoke and water damage throughout the building.